hypatia-of-sva/chip32/spec.md

 7. floating-point inexactness (in last operation)
 8. illegal instruction
 9. termination (if jumped to addresses beginning with 0xFFFF)
+10. null pointer access (only set for lower pointer and offset access, not LDST).

 The IEEE divide-by-zero, overflow and underflow are mapped to the corresponding flags, as well as other instructions (also integer instructions).
 Carry and borrow also always set the overflow flag.